hlefebvr/hlefebvr.github.io/_posts/beer/2021-09-27-beer-grenoble.md

 ---
 layout: post
 category: beer
-title: Best places to have a beer in Grenoble (France)
+title: Beer places in Grenoble (France)
 short: Top bars where you can find good beers in the center of Grenoble
 preview: grenoble.jpg
 ---